-Hostel A premise in which residential accommodation in the form of rooms is provided, usually attached to an institution, with or without dining facility. [i) Hostel, Old Age Home, ii) Dining Area, Watch and Ward Residence (20 sqm), Service Shops of Barber, Laundry, Soft Drink and Snack Stall to be restricted up to 20% of floor area. ] Guest House, Lodging &Boarding House, [Sarai] A premise providing temporary accommodation for short durations. [i.
+Residential Flat Residential accommodation for one family / household as part of group housing.
+Residence, mixed use activity as per the Master Plan provisions.
+Residential Premises Special Area A residential premise in Special Area.
+As per Special Area Regulations Slum/ rehabilitation Residential accommodation provided- JJ as part of slum area resettlement/ rehabilitation As per Slum Area Redevelopment Regulations Foreign Mission A Premise for the foreign mission.
+Foreign Mission and related facilities / offices [] Hostel A premise in which residential accommodation in the form of rooms is provided, usually attached to an institution, with or without dining facility. [i) Hostel, Old Age Home, ii) Dining Area, Watch and Ward Residence (20 sqm), Service Shops of Barber, Laundry, Soft Drink and Snack Stall to be restricted up to 20% of floor area. ] Guest House, Lodging &Boarding House, [Sarai] A premise providing temporary accommodation for short durations. [i.
 Guest Rooms ii.
 Watch and Ward Residence (20 sqm), Service Shops of Barber, Laundry, Soft Drink and Snack Stall to be restricted up to 20% of floor area.]
 Dharamshala or its equivalent A premise providing temporary accommodation for short duration on no-profit basis. [i.
 Dharamshala, ii.
 Service Personnel Shops of Barber & Laundry, Soft Drink & Snack Stall to be restricted up to 20% of floor area.]
 Rain Basera (Night Shelter) A premise having the facility for providing the night accommodation to individuals without any charges or with token charges.
 It may run by local government or voluntary agencies.
 Night Shelter and related facilities.
-[Low Density Residential Plot Existing farm houses in urban extension regularised as per Policy and new Low Density Residential Plots to be permitted in the green belt and in Low Density Residential Area in the Urban Extension.
-Low Density Residential/Housing Plots, service Personnel Residence, watch and Ward residence, subject to further uses as per Para 4.4.3.G.]
-[Studio Apartment A premise in which residential accommodation in the form of multipurpose rooms is provided for Individual/Family. i) Suite ii) Caretaker's Office, Retail Shops, Dining and supporting facilities, as per the requirement to be restricted up to 10% of floor area.]
+[Low Density Existing farm houses in urban Low Density Residential/Housing

-&lt;sup>1Modified vide S.O.
-2895(E) dated 23-09-2013 Modified vide S.O.
-1199(E) dated 10-05-2013 Added vide S.O.
+&lt;sup>1 Deleted vide S.O.
+225 (E) dated 02-02-2012 Modified vide S.O.
 2895(E) dated 23-09-2013